prisma/prisma1/README.md

 Instead of using a Demo server, you can also setup a Prisma server that is connected to your own database.
 Note that this **requires [Docker](https://www.docker.com)**.

-To do so, follow the interactive CLI prompts to choose your own database setup:
+To do so, run `prisma init` as shown above and follow the interactive CLI prompts to choose your own database setup:

 - Create a new database
 - Connect an existing database